 “I’m Not Taking That”

-Click HERE to view a sample refusal form
+Click HERE for a med refusal job aid.

 For more information, contact us at training@sparktraining.us